-- 1. Twenty-four weeks of elective rotations are at the discretion of the individual student.
-Good Standing, as defined in Student Responsibilities section of this manual, is required to apply. - 2.
+- 1. Twenty-four weeks of elective rotations are at the discretion of the individual student. - 2.
 All elective rotations are in four-week blocks and will begin on the first Monday of the first week and end on the last Friday of the fourth week with no less than five (5) days per each full week.
 Two elective rotation blocks may be divided into two, two-week blocks with approval from the Office of Clinical Affairs. - 3.
 Elective Clinical Rotation Forms are available in the back of this manual and from the Director of Clinical Rotations.
 Elective Request forms must be completed and submitted to the Director of Clinical Rotations and your Clinical Clerkship Coordinator at least 60 days prior to the anticipated start date of the rotation.
-Elective rotation requests may be denied if paperwork completion requirements are not met.
+Elective rotation requests may be deniedif paperwork completion requirements are not met.
 Twenty weeks of elective rotations must be completed to meet graduation requirements. - 4.
-Failure to submit an elective rotation request in the allotted time and to obtain elective rotation approval, will jeopardize the elective, and may disrupt and/or lengthen a student's academic schedule. - 5.
+Failure to submit an elective rotation request in the allotted time and to obtain elective rotation approval will jeopardize the elective, and may disrupt and/or lengthen astudent's academic schedule. - 5.
 Some sites require payment for completed elective rotations, which will be paid by the student.
-Check with site coordinator before scheduling.
+Check with the site coordinator before scheduling.